 I will now summarize the Board's review procedures and the results of the Board's evaluation.
+Questions posed by the Committee in its invitation letter are addressed in the context of the Board's evaluation.

-The Board's evaluation represents the collective judgment of its members and was based on the following:
+The Board's evaluation of the DOE's work represents the collective judgment of its members and was based on the following: